We have been training residents in Emergency Ultrasound (EUS) for over a decade.

 Weekly Image Review and Credentialing Experience

-Weekly ultrasound experience in pediatric ED, critical care, anesthesiology, medicine procedure service, trauma, and cardiology.
+Opportunities for ultrasound experience in pediatric EM, critical care, anesthesiology, trauma and cardiology

 Participation in national and local research projects

-Experience in Emergency U.S. Program development, from machine maintenance to billing to training
+Experience in Emergency Ultrasound Program development, from machine maintenance to credentialing to training

 Competitive Salary with Benefits

-Three and Four-year EM residency and Pediatric EM fellowship graduates welcome to apply
+Three and Four-year EM residency graduates welcome to apply

 Learn about Cook County Health’s Emergency Fellowship Programs.

 All residents complete over 250 quality reviewed exams becoming qualified to utilize U.S. in their daily clinical work.
-Monday through Thursday are dedicated EUS service days when the EUS Directors and Fellows scan directly in the ED with the rotating EM residents and students.
-Friday’s image credentialing review teaches the important yet sometimes subtle details of this powerful diagnostic technique.
+During the EUS rotation, residents will be scanning in the ED from Monday through Friday, with dedicated scan session with EUS faculty and fellows.
+During the weekly image credentialing review, residents are taught the important yet subtle details of this powerful diagnostic technique.
 Weekly journal club helps provide an opportunity to review fundamental concepts in the latest EUS textbooks, as well as the latest research in the EUS literature.
-Many Emergency Medicine residents even pursue additional EUS elective time during their PGY1 and PGY4 years.

-During our dynamic four-year curriculum, residents learn to become the next leaders in EUS by teaching EUS to third and fourth year medical students, writing case studies, creating proposals to start Community EUS Programs after graduation, and participating in EUS research.
+During our dynamic four-year curriculum, residents learn to become the next leaders in EUS by teaching EUS to third and fourth year medical students, writing case studies and participating in EUS research.

 All EUS equipment is available to all physicians 24/7 including:

-Four state–of–the–art GE compact LogicE Systems with a full array of probes
+Five state–of–the–art GE Venue Systems with a full array of probes

 All systems have still image and video recording capabilities

-Dedicated EUS Shifts in the ER with the EUS Service
+Dedicated EUS Shifts in the ER with the EUS faculty and fellows

 Weekly image credentialing review and journal clubs